uptonking/note4yaoo/lib-collab-community-showcase.md

   - PartyKit is extremely unopinionated.
 It's essentially lightweight javascript server, that launches fast and autoscales (I don't say this as as a bad thing, it's a useful primitive).
 Most people seem to run yjs in PartyKit, but you can also run automerge or even Replicache – my company's other project.
   - Reflect is entirely focused on providing the best possible multiplayer experience.
 We make a lot of choices up and down the stack to tightly integrate everything so that multiplayer just works and you can focus on building your app.

+- > One plus point compared to CRDTs is that you get to decide how you want to deal with conflicts yourself, with simple, sequential code.
+I'm not up to date with the latest in CRDT-land but I believe it can be complicated to add application specific conflict resolution if the built-in rules don't fit your needs.
+  - I agree wholeheartedly — we took the same approach for PowerSync with a server reconciliation architecture over CRDTs, which is also mentioned elsewhere in the comments here.
+For applications that have a central server, I think the simplicity of this kind of architecture is very appealing.
+- We had similar conclusions around the implementation of PowerSync (sync engine enabling offline-first applications).
+Instead of CRDTs we went with the architecture of a central server authority and a form of server reconciliation for consistency.

 - ## 🚀 Announcing Reflect – A new way to build multiplayer apps like Figma or Notion._202310
 - https://twitter.com/aboodman/status/1714682920495919520
   - Rather than CRDTs, Reflect syncs the way video games do.